mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 Note that the serial execution increases the total run time.
 Request a wall time that is long enough for all the programs to be completed.

-**This approach is good for short run time programs.** If each program requires a long run time, the total run time would exceed the maximum wall time limit.
+**This approach is good for programs with short run times.** If each program requires a long run time, the total run time may exceed the maximum wall time limit.

 ## Run multiple programs parallelly in a job